Five Per Cent for Nothing: Reception

 Contemporary reviews of Fragile say little about "Five per Cent for Nothing".
 Cameron Crowe, in The San Diego Door, briefly discussed it along with the four other band member solo compositions.
 "The musicianship is actually so innovative," he wrote of all of them, "that each of the above-described tracks is enjoyable and awesome at the same time."

 Later reviewers take divergent views, many taking into account the piece's brevity.
 Yes biographer Chris Welch describes the piece as "33 seconds of Brufordian angst which seems to say 'I don't like the music business that much, and I'd rather be with King Crimson'", as indeed he would be a few years later.
 Will Romano sees its shortness as Bruford's "cheeky comment on the royalties he'd receive for the song".
 Society of Rock describes it as "something that could only come from a genius like Bill Bruford.
 It's wild and chaotic but in a good way."

 Welch's comment about Bruford signaling his interest in a different musical direction than that the band was beginning to take is echoed in Stuart Chambers's commentary on "Five per Cent for Nothing".
 He also considers the piece "aptly titled, since it provided the least amount of hype on an otherwise innovative recording."
 It "did not mesh" with the other solo pieces on the album.

 In a 2015 appreciation of Yes, Bill Martin Jr. sees the track as deceptively minimal, one that might have had a greater impact on rock drumming in the 1970s had it been taken more seriously.

 Martin finds it ironic that Bruford largely eschewed playing solos, either in concert or on record, during his career, since he believes Bruford could have played more interesting solos than Led Zeppelin's John Bonham, who made those a staple of his band's live performances.
 Martin also sees "Five Per Cent" as foreshadowing the directions Bruford took not only with King Crimson but in his own solo work.
 "The piece adds to the album, just not a whole lot," he concludes.

+In their 2024 ranking of all Yes tracks, Ultimate Classic Rock placed "Five Per Cent for Nothing" at number 140, remarking: "Squonk, plonk, boink, dink.
+Bill Bruford clearly wasn't putting much thought into this hilarious jazz-fusion doodle, so let's follow suit in this blurb."
+Frank Valish, reviewing the "Super Deluxe Edition" of Fragile for Under the Radar, describes the track as "38 seconds of jittery rhythmic jive."
+Paul Lester, reviewing Fragile for Classic Rock, writes that the instrumental finds Bruford "inventing math rock."
+The Guardian's Owen Adams included the track in a 2007 list of musical "gems" that are less than a minute long, calling it the "pure essence of prog."